jxlwqq/http-echo/README.md

 HTTP Echo is a go web server that echos back the arguments given to it.
 This is especially useful for demos or a more extensive "hello world" application in Docker or Kubernetes.

 Inspired by [hashicorp/http-echo](https://github.com/hashicorp/http-echo).
 Building multi-architecture docker images with [Docker Buildx](https://docs.docker.com/buildx/working-with-buildx/).
-Apple chip's users cheers :).
+Apple chip/arm64's users cheers :).

 **NOTE**: There are some differences between [jxlwqq/http-echo](https://github.com/jxlwqq/http-echo) and [hashicorp/http-echo](https://github.com/hashicorp/http-echo):